LearningLocker/docs/src/http-journeys.md

 # Journeys HTTP Interface

+> `Please note:` Journeys are only available in our Enterprise hosted version of Learning Locker.
+For more information about the differences, please see [this page](https://learninglocker.net/faqs/open-source-vs-saas-lrs/).

 A visualisation of an actor/person's progress through a journey.

 It is accessible through the following HTTP interfaces: